leafo/lapis/docs/models.md

   print(page_results, page_num)
 ```

-> Be careful modifying rows when iterating over each page, as your
+> Be careful modifying rows in the database when iterating over each page, as
-> modifications might change the pagination order and you may process rows
+> your modifications might change the query result order and you may process
-> multiple times or none at all.
+> rows multiple times or none at all.

 ### `has_items()`